-higher order, and that the world of mind exists in its turn to manifest the moral order which pertains to spirit.
-Each order of existence is therefore naturally a reflection of higher orders, and as it is clearly impossible to assign any limit at which force originates, or any intelligible sense in which it could do so, it is hardly possible to avoid the conclusion that the philosophy of the spirits is logical, and that eternal progress necessitates a succession of interdependent universes, or orders of Being, which draw their life through each other from the Source and Father of all.
+migher order, and that the world of mind exists in its turn order of existence is therefore naturally a reflection of higher orders, and as it is clearly impossible to assign any limit at which force originates, or any intelligible sense in which it could do so, it is hardly possible to avoid the conclusion that the philosophy of the spirits is logical, and that external progress necessitates a succession of interdependent universes, or orders of Being, which draw their life through each other from the Source and Father of all.

-The psychic facts are objective proofs of intelligence and power in the disembodied state, and support the inference that this physical universe, with all its complex phenomena, is but one link in a chain of causation, necessarily implying another universe (unseen only because not correlated to man's present faculties) out of which it was developed, and this again another, till the chain passes beyond the range of the intellect (which fails at the very first step, the conditions of the experimentally demonstrable psychic world), but also of the imagination, which speedily flags in its attempt to explore the depths of Being and to stand face to face with eternal causes whither the principle of Continuity must ultimately lead us both in theory now and in sober fact hereafter.
+The psychic facts are objective proofs of intelligence and power in the disembodied state, and support the inference that this physical universe, with all its complex phenomena, as but one link in a chain of causation, necessarily implying another universe (unseen only because not correlated to man's present faculties) out of which it was developed, and this again another, till the chain passes beyond the range of the intellect (which fails at the very first step, the conditions of the experimentally demonstrable psychic world), but also of the imagination, which speedily flags in its attempt to explore the depths of Being and to stand face to face with eternal causes whither the principle of Continuity must ultimately lead us both in theory now and in sober fact hereafter.